korantu/sheercloud/README.md

 - [x] "/job"       : Starts rendering on a file.

 ## File locations
 Each user has its own folder for his projects.
 Same files, for example models, are done using hardlinks.
-Most likely the structure is the same as on the user's local machine, but it is TBD for now.
+The structure is the same as on the user's local machine.

+## Jobs
+To start a rendering job, user uploads the .xml file with meta-info about the job, and calls /job with the xml file.
+Rendering result is written as follws: example.xml -> example.xml.png